Medium

 SUD treatment offers a wide range of services.
 Medicaid covers many SUD services.
 You can find out more about your SUD coverage in our Substance Use Disorder Treatment Services Policy.

 We also cover Medication for Opioid Use Disorder (MOUD).
 MOUD is a treatment that uses medication to treat opioid use disorders.
 MOUD treatment is offered through Opioid Treatment Programs and office-based Opioid Treatments.
-These services are for individuals with diagnosed moderate or severe opioid use disorder who are determined eligible for and agree to MOUD treatment.
+These services are for members with diagnosed moderate or severe opioid use disorder who are determined eligible for and agree to MOUD treatment.

 Targeted Case Management